 In The Times this morning is the story of a scam being perpetrated against TalkTalk customers.
 This is a more targeted version of the Windows Support scam, where you receive a call claiming to be from tech support having discovered a problem with your machine.
 They walk you through a few steps designed to convince you that your machine is afflicted, then convince you to open up your machine to remote control.
 You are then locked out until you make a payment to restore access — or worse, your banking, payment and identity information can be stolen from your machine.

 There’s only anecdotal evidence of a link to the 2015 TalkTalk hack that captured the data of 157,000 users, but it seems plausible that this is the source of the targeting data.
 The result?
 More stories scaring people off the internet and making online banking and shopping less appealing for the remaining percentage yet to take advantage.
-And it is an advantage: prices are often lower online.
+And being online is a clear financial advantage, with prices often lower for online shoppers.

 Tech isn’t the threat

-Technology carries both opportunity and threat.
-Sometimes the threat is intentional.
-Sometimes it is accidental.
+New technologies often create enormous opportunities.
+But they also carry threats.
+Sometimes that threat is intentional, sometimes it is accidental.
 If we are to realise the opportunities technology presents then technologists need to demonstrate great responsibility in its application — something that is not always in evidence.
 That’s problematic at best when handling people’s personal data or energy bills.
 It could be catastrophic as we start to deploy more wide-reaching and powerful technologies like AI.